How Old do you have to be to Get GED?

 Preparing for the GED: Study Resources and Strategies

-Passing the GED exam requires thorough preparation and dedication.
+Passing this high school equivalency test requires thorough preparation and dedication.
 Prospective test-takers should take advantage of various study resources to ensure they are ready for the rigorous content.
 Some key strategies include:

 Many states and local education providers, and Prepsaret offer GED Test Prep courses designed to help students build the necessary skills and knowledge.
 These classes typically cover the four subject areas tested on the GED exam.